Wolfy42/EOF-JPA-CompatibilityLayer/README.md

 **Execute the EOF-Fetches with JPA**
 * Both EOF and JPA have the feature that a fetch can be written as string (e.g. 'select x from y ...').
 This string-syntaxes are so similar that an EOF-Query-String can easily be rewritten as JPA-Query-String.
 This is used for the execution of the modeled fetches.

+**Connection releaseMode**
+* With the setting of the ReleaseMode to AfterTransaction Hibernate will release the Connection after commiting a transaction.
+Therefore there can be far more EdidingContexts than JDBC-Connections